Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 their GitHub journey.
 At this point everyone should have already downloaded Git, created a GitHub account, and have successfully connected RStudio to their GitHub account.

+A little background, Git is a version control system which gives you the ability to go back to a previous version of a file, or code, or whatever you have saved or committed in the past.
+There are a couple different hosting systems that you can use.
+We’re going to use GitHub, but some people use GitLab or BitBucket.
+I’ve definitely had to go back in github time to find an old version of a file or a file that had been deleted by accident.
+I can show how to do this later if there’s interest and/or time.

+Let me preface this by saying that I am not a Git or GitHub master!
+I’ve had issues in the past that took me forever to figure out or I had to ask someone for help.
+There are a lot of ways and reasons to do things, but I’ll just share what I’ve learned to do at NCEAS and incorporate it into my own workflow!

 ## Topics covered